mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 `enforceRFC952` will enforce an older, more strict set of rules for DNS labels.
 For details, see the [RFC-952](https://tools.ietf.org/html/rfc952).
 The default value is `false`.

 `IPSources` defines a fallback list of IP sources for task records, sorted by priority.
+If you use **Docker**, and enable the `netinfo` IPSource, it may cause tasks to become unreachable, because after Mesos 0.25, the Docker executor publishes the container's internal IP in NetworkInfo.
 The default value is: `["netinfo", "mesos", "host"]`

 - `host`: Host IP of the Mesos slave where a task is running.
 - `mesos`: Mesos containerizer IP. **DEPRECATED**